deartc/DanceMusic/README.md

 Loaded data into the database schema
 Created DML (Data Manipulation Language) to load the tables with sample data.
 Populated these tables with data by manually inserting data, or using some sort of import tool.
-INCLUDE YOUR INSERT SCRIPT.
+I have included imput script.

 Created and called at least 4 stored procedures.
 Created stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.

-Chose at least 1 item from each group on the Features List below and implemented them in your stored procedures or DDL script
+Chose at least 1 item from each group on the Features List below and implemented them in your stored procedures or DDL script:

 .
  Group 1  Used